Professor Karl Otto Ellefsen (Project leader)

 PhD candidate Yiyang Chen

 PhD candidate Ershuo Fan

 PhD candidate Sixu Lv

 PhD Candidate Wei Wu

 Wei Wang is a urban researcher, who was educated at CAFA(Central Academy of Fine Arts China) in architecture and TU Delft in Urbanism(Holland).
 She also experiments on film making and writing, thereby devote herself to cross -discipline studies.

 As a PhD candidate of AHO from Autumn 2015, she employs her profession and interest to the topic of The Urbanisation of Rural China, and stresses to analyse the contemporary phenomenon and gain the knowledge of successful or unsuccessful strategies at virtual and physical manner.

-Halvor is an architect, and assistant professor at The Oslo School of Architecture and Design (AHO).
+Halvor is an architect, and Associate Professor at The Oslo School of Architecture and Design (AHO).
 He graduated as an architect from the Royal Danish Academy of Fine Arts in Copenhagen, 2005.
 His PhD from AHO focused on recent harbor front developments in Oslo (1980-2010).